James Oglethorpe Monument

 The James Oglethorpe Monument is a public monument in Chippewa Square, Savannah, Georgia, United States.
-The monument honors James Oglethorpe, the founder of the Province of Georgia, who established the city of Savannah in 1733.
-Efforts towards the monument's erection began in 1901 and were led by members of several patriotic groups in the city, who secured government funding for the monument.
-The monument consists of a bronze statue of Oglethorpe, designed by Daniel Chester French, atop a large granite pedestal designed by Henry Bacon.
+It honors James Oglethorpe, the founder of the Province of Georgia, who established the city of Savannah in 1733.
+Efforts to erect the monument began in 1901 and were led by members of several patriotic groups in the city.
+They were key in securing the necessary U.S. government funds for the monument, which consists of a bronze statue of Oglethorpe designed by Daniel Chester French, atop a large granite pedestal designed by Henry Bacon.
 It was dedicated in 1910, in a ceremony that attracted several thousand spectators and was attended by several notable government officials.

 History

 Background

 James Oglethorpe was a soldier and philanthropist who founded the Province of Georgia in 1732, after a charter was granted by the Parliament of Great Britain to the Georgia Trustees.
 In November of that year, Oglethorpe and a group of over a hundred people set sail from England to colonize the new province, and on February 12, 1733, these settlers established the city of Savannah, Georgia, at Yamacraw Bluff on the Savannah River.
 Oglethorpe was directly involved in the colony's growth over the next several years, and he led the colony's defenses during the War of Jenkins' Ear against the Spanish Empire, which began in 1739.
 In 1742, forces under Oglethorpe's command successfully repelled the Spanish invasion of Georgia, and the following year, Oglethorpe led an unsuccessful attack on the Spanish settlement of St. Augustine.
 Following this, Oglethorpe was called to return to England, where he eventually died in 1785.